 We’ll begin on the corner of Haight and Ashbury - the birthplace of American counter-culture.
 In 1967, people from all over America flocked to the area to denounce conservative social values and find their own.
 Fifty years later and it’s still a hippie haven.
 Walking down this street is like stepping through a smoke filled cloud back in time.
 Relics of bohemian life hang in windows and sit on sidewalks.
 Tie-dyed bell bottoms and floral headbands make their way down the street in groups.
 Dance parties and little love festivals on street corners welcome one and all.

 Vintage clothing, books, and record stores crowd the street.
 Check out Ameoba for albums you forgot existed.
 Several modern boutiques mix in luring hipster enough varieties.
 Visit Love on Haight for custom tie-dyed rompers and sweatshirts .
 Eastern philosophy stores are stock piled with Nepalese flags and incense.
+Stop into Gus's Market and grab a few locally made snacks to keep at the Airbnb.
 Street kids and varying degrees of vagrants bustle along with dogs.
 Words are whispered and hands exchange goods.
 On a hot day the street can have a tinge of pee.
 At night, it can get quite gritty.
 Make your way to nearby Cha Cha Cha as the street darkens for Caribbean small plates and sangria.

 Day Two: Saturday